 - You have suffered from repeated miscarriages, and your doctor has been unable to pinpoint a cause.

 Your provider can discuss with you the right set of genetic tests for your needs.

 Genetic testing is a low-risk procedure.
 In most cases, it will only require a blood sample taken from a vein -- a similar procedure to testing for other common causes of infertility.
 If you are having embryos tested, the doctor will remove a single cell from the embryo to test for genetic disorders -- a risk-free procedure.

 In some cases, doctors rely on risk factors to assess whether further testing is necessary.
 For example, your doctor might recommend testing for Down syndrome if a nuchal translucency screening on ultrasound reveals an anomaly.
 Both the ultrasound itself and the follow-up testing are virtually risk-free.

-Though genetic testing won't harm your health, is noninvasive, and is unlikely to hurt, there are some risks associated with genetic testing.
+Though genetic testing won't harm your health, is noninvasive, and is unlikely to hurt, there are some risks associated with genetic testing for infertility.
 Those include: